Fluorescent wavefront shaping using incoherent iterative phase conjugation: Introduction

 An important assumption underlying the coherent iterative phase conjugation scheme is that light scatters only once.
 This greatly limits its applicability to thin or sparse volumes.
 Our goal in this work is to develop an iterative phase conjugation approach that is applicable to linear (single-photon) fluorescent imaging.
 As the emitted light does not excite the tissue or the particles again, by working with fluorescent sources we can greatly relax the single scattering assumption, making our approach applicable to much thicker volumes, in particular tissue.

 The primary technical challenge in this setting is that any uncorrected incident wavefront (such as the wavefronts used during the power method) will excite more than one fluorescing point inside the tissue sample, and the excited points will emit light that sums \emph{incoherently}.
 Consequently, we cannot model the relation between input excitation and output fluorescent emission using a linear transmission operator, as fully-coherent iterative phase conjugation techniques do.
 To overcome this challenge, we analyze the incoherent case, and report two findings: First, we show that the same power method procedure as in the fully-coherent case can be used to recover the correction pattern also in the incoherent case.
 Second, we show that, whereas for the fully-coherent case the power method converges at an exponential rate, for the incoherent case it converges at a \emph{doubly-exponential} rate.
-We demonstrate these findings experimentally, by building an experimental prototype and conducting experiments where we focus light on dense fluorescent beads attached at the back of chicken breast tissue layers.
+We demonstrate these findings experimentally, focusing light on fluorescent beads attached at the back of chicken breast tissue layers.
 Our technique achieves wavefront correction after capturing as few as $10-30$ images, compared to thousands of images captured by existing optimization-based wavefront shaping strategies for fluorescent imaging~\cite{Boniface:19}.